CumulusNetworks/docs/content/cumulus-linux-44/Layer-3/Protocol-Independent-Multicast-PIM.md

 To configure PIM:
 - Enable PIM on all interfaces that face a multicast source or multicast receiver, as well the interface with the RP address. `PIM Hello` messages go to the link-local multicast group 224.0.0.13.
 Other routers on the segment with PIM that hear the PIM Hello messages, build a PIM neighbor with the sending device.
 PIM neighbors are stateless; PIM endpoints do not exchange neighbor relationship confirmation.
 - Enable [IGMP](## "Internet Group Management Protocol") on all interfaces that attach to a host and all interfaces that attach to a multicast receiver.
 IGMP version 3 is the default.
 Only specify the version if you want to use IGMP version 2.
-Fo [SSM](## "Source Specific Multicast"), you must use IGMP version 3.
+For [SSM](## "Source Specific Multicast"), you must use IGMP version 3.
 - For [ASM](## "Any-source Mulitcast"), on each PIM enabled switch, specify the IP address of the RP that receives multicast traffic.
 You can also configure PIM to send traffic from specific multicast groups to specific RPs.

 {{%notice note%}}